PatrickCarollo/aws-microservice-cicd-iac/README.md

 8. Push a change to source repository branch and check AWS Codepipeline console to verify pipeline exection- as well as Lambda>Alias>Versions to check if the new version was deployed.

-## Maintenance and Limitations 11/28/23:
+## Maintenance and Limitations 05/17/24:
-This infrastructure is intended to configure BASE infrastructure for- meaning only core functionality is included and is meant to be built ontop of, for example; setting up security on prod stack.
+This infrastructure is obviously only intended to configure BASE infrastructure for a simple application.
+It is meant to be built ontop of, for example; auth for the api endpoints, bucket policies, and fine-tuning rate limits on the lambda function all could be considerations that are not (yet) included in this project.
-Considerations when refactoring for separate features;
+Other considerations and refactoring notes;
 1. S3 bucket and dynamodb database is currently being deployed in app stack.
     This Resource(s) might be elected for removal if creating for example if deploying a list or get feature- These would need reworking or remove as well as references to these resources in ci/cd stack template.yml.
-2. lambda-action1 code- how it's test request is formed for specific mock request parameters.
+2. lambda-action1 code- it's test request is formed for specific mock request parameters that should be changed.
+3. Looking to refactor the services defined cicd-template.yml to be deployable without having the prerequisite microservices stack deployed.
+This would be to make the ci/cd portion of this repository usable as a standalone set of services for an already existing lambda function setup